 Why do bad things happen and why do people suffer in this life?
 This post has been rolling around in my head for a long time.
 Here’s what I’ve learned so far.

 Why, God?
-I love and follow You, so why am I hurting so bad?
+I love and follow You, so why do I hurt so bad?

-This is a question we will all ask at some time or another.
+This is a question we all ask at some time or another.
 And before I ever experienced personal pain, I knew all the “canned” responses.
-But I had always skirted around the issue and never looked at it seriously and deeply.
+But I skirted around the issue and never looked at it seriously and deeply.

 We serve a God who is both all-powerful and all-loving.
 But the problem of suffering is a very real one that must be dealt with.
 Some might try to avoid the issue by denying God’s power or goodness, or by saying that pain is just an “illusion.”
 I’m approaching the topic from the point of view that suffering is real and that what the Bible says is true – God really is loving and totally in control.
 So how do we reconcile the pain?

 It’s easy to say, “there is a plan” when you aren’t the one racked with pain.
 I’ve said it to many people.
-But when I felt it personally, I need more answers, as I’m sure you do.
+But when I feel it personally, I need more answers, as I’m sure you do.
 Real answers from God’s Word are the only thing that count.

 Let’s look at some reasons why suffering happens.
-I don’t pretend to have all the answers, but here are a few things that have helped me.
+I don’t pretend to have all the answers, but here are a few things that have helped me to understand.
 Many of my ideas come from this paper written by Edward P. Myers, Ph.
 D.